 Discussion – 2 hours.
 Selected Enrollment By Permission of Professor – 3L’s only.
 A skills course focused on the development of legal analytical and organizational methods essential to successful completion of the Performance Test [PT] component of the California Bar Exam (and other states), and, by extension, to success in the practice of law.
 It will include weekly exercises such as managing a case file, synthesizing legal authority, and performing objective and persuasive drafting tasks.
 Such tasks might include, for example, proposed legislation, legal correspondence, different styles of office memoranda, trial briefs, pleadings and motions, discovery plans, and closing arguments.
 Students will receive individualized feedback on each of their written assignments.
 PLEASE NOTE: 3L students who would benefit from significant assistance with exam writing and bar study skill development would be encouraged to enroll in this course.Enrollment is by selection of the professor.
 Graded Satisfactory/Unsatisfactory.
 Class limit: 30 students.
 Applications are available on line: Analytical and Persuasive Writing I.

 Discussion - 2 units.
 Selected Enrollment By Permission of Professor – 3L’s only.
-This course will help students develop the skills of essay writing and performance test drafting typically employed on the bar examination.
+This course will help students develop the skill of essay writing typically employed on the bar examination.
 Students will receive substantial feedback on their written work, and learn analytical and persuasive writing skills transferable to the bar exam and legal practice.
-Each student will complete 4-6 essays and 3-4 performance tests during the semester, both as outside homework and in class under timed exam conditions.
+Each student will complete 4-6 as outside homework and in class under timed exam conditions.
 Grading is satisfactory/unsatisfactory but students may be withdrawn from the course or given an unsatisfactory grade for having more than one unexcused absence or failing to complete an assignment.
 PLEASE NOTE: 3L students who would benefit from significant assistance with exam writing and bar study skill development are highly encouraged to select this course.
 Enrollment is by selection of the professor.
 Graded Satisfactory/Unsatisfactory.
 Applications are available online.
-Link to form on the web: Analytical and Persuasive Writing
+Link to form on the web: Analytical and Persuasive Writing.

 Seminar - 2 hours.
 May satisfy Advanced Writing Requirement with Professor's approval.
 Elective course for Environmental Law Certificate Program.
 An introduction to legal principles affecting animals and their use.
 Topics will include the legal status of animals as property; liability for injury done by animals; liability for injury done to animals; current and proposed bases for awarding damages to animal owners; veterinary malpractice; legal standing to enforce animal protection statutes and to bring civil actions in behalf of animals; the concept of animal rights; the relevance of philosophical debates about animals to current legal issues; anti-cruelty and animal protection laws; regulation of the use of animals in experimentation, testing, and education; rights of students relating to use of animals in courses and educational exercises; rights of animal users (e.g., scientists, biomedical companies, hunters, breeders, and farmers) and of those objecting to such uses; patenting of animal life and legal issues relating to animal biotechnology; landlord-tenant issues relating to pets; treatment of pets in divorce actions; and animals in wills and trusts.
 Animal law is developing rapidly.
 Because the nature of these developments will be shaped largely by ethical and public policy arguments, the course will consider the variety of these arguments and their underlying rationales.
 There will be a paper on a topic chosen by the student and approved by the instructor.